Stochastic ODEs and stochastic linear PDEs with critical drift: regularity, duality and uniqueness: Examples and counterexamples

-It remains to prove the claim~\eqref{claim'}.
-We suppose by contradiction that $\tau=\infty$ a.\,s.;\ this implies that, for every $t$, $P(X_t\neq0)=1$.
+It remains to prove claim~\eqref{claim'}.
+We suppose by contradiction that $\tau=\infty$ holds a.s.; this implies that, for every $t \in [0,T]$, we have $P(X_t\neq0)=1$.
 Then, computing $E[|X|^2]$ by the It\^o formula, we get

-hence there exists a time $t_0>0$ such that $E[|X_{t_0}|^2]<0$, which is a contradiction.
+hence, there exists a time $t_0>0$ with $E[|X_{t_0}|^2]<0$, which is a contradiction.
 This completes the proof. \end{proof}

-\begin{remark} The restriction on $\beta$ is due to the first step.
-The claim~\eqref{claim'} holds in fact for the more general case $\beta>-1/2$, which can be achieved by an alternative approach. \end{remark}
+\begin{remark} The restriction $\beta>d/2$ is due to the first step.
+The claim~\eqref{claim'} holds in fact for the more general case $\beta>(d-2)/2$, which can be achieved by an alternative approach. \end{remark}

-\begin{proof}[Sketch of proof] The idea is that the symmetry properties of the drift allow to reduce the solution $X$ to the SDE to a one-dimensional Bessel process, for which we know the probability of hitting $0$.
-Fix $R>0$ and, for any $\eps>0$, $x$ in $B_R\setminus\bar{B}_\eps$, denote by $\tau_\eps(x)$ the exit time from the annulus $B_R\setminus\bar{B}_\eps$ of the solution $Z(x)$ to~\eqref{SDE}, starting from $x$ ($Z$ exists until $\tau_\eps(x)$ since the drift is regular in the annulus).
+\begin{proof}[Sketch of proof] The idea is that the symmetry properties of the given drift~$b$ allow to reduce the solution~$X$ of the sDE to a one-dimensional Bessel process, for which the probability of hitting~$0$ is known.
+Fix $R>0$ and, for any $\eps>0$,~$x \in B_R\setminus\bar{B}_\eps$, and denote by $\tau_\eps(x)$ the exit time from the annulus $B_R\setminus\bar{B}_\eps$ of the solution $Z(x)$ to~\eqref{SDE}, starting from~$x$ (note that~$Z$ exists up to $\tau_\eps(x)$ since the drift is regular in the annulus).
 If we prove that, for every $x\neq0$, there exist $T>0$, $\delta>0$ and $R$ large enough such that, for every $\eps>0$,